MissKome/MissKome/README.md

 ## <div align = "center" > Welcome to my GitHub profile! 👋 </div>

-😊 I'm Kome, a passionate software tester currently working at Global Trybe.
+😊 **I'm Kome**, a passionate software tester currently working at Global Trybe.
 I specialize in manual testing and am expanding my skills in test automation
 - 🌱 I am currently focusing on learning and implementing test automation techniques to increase efficiency and effectiveness.
 - 👀 I’m looking to collaborate on available projects to test.
 - 👯 I enjoy collaborating with cross-functional teams to ensure high-quality software delivery.